Chair Yoga Poses

 Firm, flat seat that isn’t too firm

-A straight backrest
+A backrest that is straight

 Chair with feet planted firmly (no swinging)